-Each LEA that reserves IDEA-B funds for CEIS or CCEIS must report to TEA on the following:
+Each LEA that reserves IDEA-B funds for CEIS must report to TEA on the following:

-- The number of children served under 34 CFR 300.226 or 34 CFR 300.646 who received CEIS or CCEIS. - The number of children served under 34 CFR 300.226 or 34 CFR 300.646 who received CEIS or CCEIS and subsequently received special education direct and/or related services under IDEA-B during the preceding one- or two-year period (i.e., the two years after the child has received CEIS/CCEIS).
+- The number of children served under 34 CFR 300.226 who received CEIS. - The number of children served under 34 CFR 300.226 who received CEIS and subsequently received special education direct and/or related services under IDEA-B during the preceding one- or two-year period (i.e., the two years after the child has received CEIS).